How to watch the 2021 Formula 1 live stream online

 Lewis Hamilton is again a favorite to win.
 This would be Hamilton’s 8th Championship, meaning that he would overtake Michael Schumacher to hold the record of winning the most championships ever.

-However, currently he’s only in the second place surpassed by Max Verstappen.
+However, Max Verstappen isn't too far back to bounce back and take the trophy.
 Mercedes is still a favorite to take home the Constructors Championship Award.

 One thing is for sure though, this year’s F1 will be impacted by COVID-19.
 China’s Grand Prix has already been postponed, the Australian Grand Prix has been moved from March to November and other races could be postponed.

 What do you think will happen at the 2021 F1 Grand Prix?
 Let us know in the comments below.